arturochian/datascience-2015/lessons/17_clustering/README.md

 6. Let's try it out with a dataset
 7. How we evaluate the performance of a cluster
 8. Conclude
+9. If we have time, assess understanding of supervised algos.

 # Resources
 - [Lecture on K-Means Clustering](https://www.youtube.com/watch?v=aIybuNt9ps4&list=PL5-da3qGB5IBC-MneTc9oBZz0C6kNJ-f2)